TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-15-symbiotic-controller-nette-presenter-with-freedom.md

 **You'll appreciate this approach in applications, where**:

-- front-end is managed not by Nette ajax, but by **ReactJS, Angular or any other frontent framework**
+- frontend is managed not by Nette ajax, but by **ReactJS, Angular or any other frontend framework**
 - **API, Rest or GraphQL** is the main entry point to the application
-- your application is growing and you want to **avoid god classes like presenters with 10 actions methods** in next couple of year
+- your application is growing and you want to **avoid god classes like presenters with 10 actions methods** in next couple of years

-### 3. There should be and Interface for that
+### 3. There should be an Interface for that

 Even when some people agreed with invokable/single action approach, they still missed some interface that would enforce a method.
-I must say `__invoke()` method seemed to weird to me at first too.
+I must say `__invoke()` method seemed weird to me at first too.

 **Give `invoke()` a try, it's Fine**